hello

 Time to go.

-Basespace (aka bs) should have been installed etc. above.
-Follow the basespace link sent by your sequencer - it will add the data to your illumina account (which should also have been set up above).
+Basespace (aka bs) should have been installed & authenticated above.
+Now, follow the basespace link sent to you by your sequencer - it will add the data to your illumina account (which should also have been set up above).

 https://basespace.illumina.com/s/abcdefghijkl # not a real link!